puppetlabs/bolt/5-writing-tasks/README.md

 # Write your first task in PowerShell

-If you're targetting Windows nodes then you might prefer to implement the task in PowerShell.
+If you're targeting Windows nodes then you might prefer to implement the task in PowerShell.
 Let's save the following file as `modules/sample/tasks/print.ps1`

 ```powershell
 Write-Output "$env:computername received the message: $env:PT_message"